 In the first month following the launch of the new website and move to the MSL System, the SRC saw over 3,300 registrations on the website – a great achievement as at the time of the website launch single sign on was not in place.

-Campaigns and events are also instrumental in driving visitors to the website as the SRC team are able to reach more students with targeted content.
+Campaigns and events are also instrumental in driving visitors to the website as the SRC team is able to reach more students with targeted content.
 Home page content and eye-catching banners promote activities related to liberation campaigns such as Black History Month, welfare campaigns offering support for example during Alcohol Awareness Month, clubs and societies events, the student media group’s own events for the student newspapers, TV and radio stations.